guysoft/FullPageOS/README.rst

 Donate
 ------
 FullPageOS is 100% free and open source and maintained by Guy Sheffer.
-If its helping your life, your organisation or makes you happy, please consider making a donation.
+If it's helping your life, your organisation or makes you happy, please consider making a donation.
 It means I can code more and worry less about my balance.
 Any amount counts.

 |paypal|